ADVANCED POETRY WORKSHOPS

 Details available from firstname.lastname@example.org or telephone 07824 618708.

 The online workshop is producing some wonderful poems.
 It is different, inspiring and productive.
 It is available at £40.
-Please email to get started.
+Please email for more information.

 These workshops are £22 per session.